Plans

 Basic Information

-1. Test Plan Name - A descriptive name for your test plan
+1. Plan Name: A descriptive name for your plan

 Adding Tests